sarahlee671/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    PropTypes are used to type check the data you pass as props.
+Type check is important because it allows the components to become safe from the mistakes developers make.
+It will validate your data at the time your component is being built.

 - [ ] Describe a life-cycle event in React?

+    There are three phases in the life-cycle event in React which are Birth/Mounting Phase, Growth/Updating Phase, and Death/Un-mounting Phase.
+In the mounting phase, you start with the initial data and the render method is invoked.
+You'll use componentDidMount in this stage.
+In the updating phase, you can use setState to change the components state date and it forces a call to render.
+In the un-mounting phase, componentWillUnmount is called and the component is removed from the screen.

 - [ ] Explain the details of a Higher Order Component?

+    Higher Order Component is a React JS pattern that allows us to reuse component logic.
+It is a function that receives a component as an argument and returns a new component.
+This allows for shared functionality without having to repeating the code.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+    The three ways you can style components in React are styled components, CSS Stylesheet, and Inline styling.
+With CSS Stylesheets you can have a separate CSS file for each component and it makes it easier to move between CSS and browser.
+With styled components, you can store the styling within the component and you can have reusable styling to use for other components.
+Inline styling makes it easy to use because the key is the styles name's camelCased version and whose value is usually a string, the style's own value.

 ## Project Setup